 \section{Numerical Results}

 In this section, we provide numerical experiments in order to demonstrate the performance of the new family of Riemann solvers described in Sec.~\ref{sec:HLLXomega}.
 As already stated, we are especially interested in large systems of conservation laws.
 Nevertheless, we start with the one-dimensional Euler equations with three emerging wave speeds.
-Already in this example, the difference in dissipation for slow waves demonstrates different results for the contact discontinuity.
-Other numerical examples are the ideal Magnetohydrodynamics (MHD) equations, which exhibits seven characteristic velocities and the 13-Moment equations of Grad.
+Already in this example, the difference in dissipation for slow waves (in this case the contact discontinuity) demonstrates different results.
+Other numerical examples are the ideal magnetohydrodynamics (MHD) equations, which exhibit seven characteristic velocities, and the 13-moment equations of Grad.

 Since the focus of this paper is on the solvers themselves, all tests will be conducted with first order accuracy, using the explicit Euler method for time evolution.